George Earl Church: Early career

-On qualification, Church undertook various civil projects including the Hoosac Tunnel and construction of the Boston & Maine Railroad.
-In 1857 he was appointed Chief Engineer for the Argentine Great Northern Railway, based in Buenos Aires surveying a route for the government of Argentina.
+On qualification, Church undertook various civil projects, including the Hoosac Tunnel and construction of the Boston & Maine Railroad.
+In 1857, he was appointed Chief Engineer for the Argentine Great Northern Railway, based in Buenos Aires, surveying a route for the government of Argentina.
 After delays occurred due to financial restrictions, Church joined a seven-month exploration of southern Argentina that covered 7000 mi.
 On his return, he joined the engineering team of the Argentine Great Northern Railway.

 American Civil War

 At the outbreak of the American Civil War, he returned to join the Army of the Potomac in the 7th Rhode Island Infantry.
-He became lieutenant colonel of the 7th Rhode Island and then served as colonel (i.e. commanding officer) of the 11th Rhode Island Infantry from October 1862 until July 1863.
+He enlisted as a Captain in Company C on July 26, 1862.
+He became acting lieutenant colonel of the 7th Rhode Island in December 1862, fighting at the Battle of Fredericksburg and transferred to the 11th Rhode Island Infantry in January 1863.

+He served as colonel and commanding officer of the 11th Rhode Island Infantry from February 11 until July 13, 1863, commanding the regiment at the Siege of Suffolk.

 After his military service, he was appointed chief engineer for the Fall River railway extension of Providence, Warren, and Bristol Railway.

 Exploration of South America

 Having written on issues associated with Mexico, the United States Government had Church appointed as war correspondent of the New York Herald in 1866.
 While acting as a correspondent, Church was appointed a principal military adviser of President Benito Juárez.
 After Juarez had secured his victory, Church unsuccessfully tried to get Washington to intervene in saving the life of Maximilian I of Mexico.

 He then explored the River Amazon from 1868, becoming the leading authority on that region of South America.
 At this point, he spoke fluent Spanish, Portuguese and French, and was familiar with many Amerindian languages of Mexico, and Central and South America.
 In 1869, Church was appointed by the Government of Bolivia to find a way to explore a navigation enterprise that linked the Mamoré and Madeira Rivers, to extract raw materials from the Amazon jungle.
-However, on realizing the difficulty of this undertaking from the Pacific Ocean side of the mountains, in 1870 he gained a concession from the Government of Brazil to explore the construction of a railway to connect the border states of Rondônia and Acre to the navigable Amazon river at Porto Velho.
+However, on realizing the difficulty of this undertaking from the Pacific Ocean side of the mountains, in 1870 he gained a concession from the Government of Brazil to explore the construction of a railway to connect the border states of Rondônia and Acre to the navigable Amazon River at Porto Velho.
 He made two failed attempts to construct the Madeira-Mamoré Railway, one in 1870 and a second in 1878, both through the failure of sub-contractors who were blighted by malaria.

 Appointed United States commissioner to report on Ecuador in 1880, he then advised on railway projects in Argentina in 1889, and was then appointed United States commissioner to Costa Rica in 1895, to report on its debt and railways, with the possibility of improvements to the banana industry.
 During this period he wrote extensively on South and Central American, its people and its geography, often in partnership with his friend Clements Markham.